Oneirag/ong_utils/README.md

 * a is_debugging function that returns True when debugging code
 * a cookies2header that converts cookies in dict to header field 'Cookie' for use in urllib3
 * a get_cookies function to extract a dict of cookies from a response of a urllib3 request
+* Utilities to decode access tokens
+* Utilities to store any data into keyring (e.g. strings, dicts...)

 Simple example of an __init__.py in a package ("mypackage") using ong_utils:
 ```python